 Part of my coping mechanism has always been to remember the great number of people who are experiencing much worse than I – ‘It could be worse’ ‘keep a stiff upper lip’ or keep calm and carry on’.
-Minimising the physical realities of living with a disability is a form of denial.
+Now I realise that minimising the physical realities of living with a disability in this way is actually a form of denial in itself.
 Focusing only on the social side of disability may come at the expense of recognising our physical health and the very real pain and fatigue we all feel.

 This dilemma catches many disabled people out when applying for benefits they are entitled to.
 Rightly, disabled people want to focus on what they can do.
 To not be defined by their disability.
 Cruelly, the usually underqualified DWP assessors only award points for what claimants can’t do.
 Since the Government’s transfer of people from Disability Living Allowance (DLA) to Personal Independence Payment (PIP), over 100,000 disabled people have lost their mobility vehicles and a further 200,000 who used their mobility allowance to cover taxis or general care needs to live independently have lost that too.
 This is an absolute disgrace and shows how badly our society needs to reconsider disability.